awsdocs/amazon-eks-user-guide/doc_source/add-on-tetrate.md

 The add\-on name is `tetrate-io_istio-distro` and the namespace is `istio-system`\.
 Tetrate Io publishes the add\-on\.

-For information about the add\-on, seeSee the [Tetrate Istio Distro](https://tetratelabs.io/) website\.
+For information about the add\-on, see the [Tetrate Istio Distro](https://tetratelabs.io/) website\.

 ## Service account name<a name="add-on-tetrate-service-account-name"></a>